-The LANL Model 7776 TLD badges in the pilot DOELAP test exhibited a positive bias, reportedly due to the results of backscatter from the Lucite calibration phantoms used in the DOELAP irradiations [LANL 1989 (2/14/86 memorandum)].
-The phantom used by DOELAP personnel was reportedly much thicker than the one Storm used in developing the TLD calibration procedure, and the X-ray spectra used by DOELAP and Storm reportedly differed, even though both spectra had the same average energies (Widner 2003).
-The interplay of these two factors probably accounts for the "positive bias" in the LANL TLD badge response.
+"positive bias" in the LANL TLD badge response.
 LANL and all other participants in the pilot DOELAP test used the test results to modify their dose evaluation procedures to become compliant with DOELAP testing procedures (Widner 2003).
 Backscatter increases the badge response by about 10% for Cs gammas and more than 10% in the photon energy range from 40 to 150 keV.
-Thus, for TLD badges calibrated in free air, the exposure evaluation for badges exposed on a Lucite phantom (i.e., according to DOELAP procedures) will be high by at least 10%.
-Lacking the time and manpower resources to reevaluate the response of the LANL TLD badge over the full range of photon and beta energies and the total fading response, the interim correction in 1986 was to remove the 10% fading correction for photons and beta dose evaluations, because the two effects compensate [LANL 1989 (2/14/86 memorandum)].
-The 10% fading correction was retained for neutron exposure evaluation, because the neutron calibration factors were established using a Lucite phantom.
+Thus, for TLD badges calibrated in free air, the exposure evaluation for badges exposed on a Lucite phantom (i.e., according to DOELAP procedures) is high by at least 10%.
+Because LANL lacked the time and personnel resources to reevaluate the response of the LANL TLD badge over the full range of photon and beta energies and the total fading response, the interim correction in 1986 was to remove the 10% fading correction for photons and beta dose evaluations because the two effects compensate [LANL 1989 (2/14/86 memorandum)].
+The 10% fading correction was retained for neutron exposure evaluation because the neutron calibration factors were established using a Lucite phantom.
 These changes were reportedly made operational for the January 1986 TLD badges.

-Model 8823 TLD Badge: The general algorithm adopted for the Model 8823 is designed to determine the responses for each of the eight elements in the Model 8823 dosimeter using a full set of DOELAP irradiation categories.
-At least 10 dosimeters were irradiated to each of the DOELAP techniques listed in Table 6-9 at Battelle PNNL in late 1996.
-These irradiations included photons with effective energy ranging from 17 to 662 keV, betas with maximum energies of 760 to 2.27 MeV, and bare and moderated fission neutron sources.
+Model 8823 TLD Badge: The general algorithm adopted for the Model 8823 was designed to determine the responses for each of the eight elements in the Model 8823 dosimeter through the use of a full set of DOELAP irradiation categories.
+At least 10 dosimeters were irradiated to each of the DOELAP techniques listed in Table 6-9 at Battelle, Pacific Northwest National Laboratory (PNNL) in late 1996.
+These irradiations included photons with effective energies ranging from 17 to 662 keV, betas with maximum energies of 760 and 2.27 MeV, and bare and moderated fission neutron sources.